OfirGoren/TowingApp/README.md

 ## Highlight features:
 ### Customer side:

-* Finds your location on the map and give the exact address for you.
-* Option to place an order for shipments large and small.
-* See your entire order history.

-### Curier side:
-* Open Google Map navigation or Waze With the route to the pickup address and destination address at the touch of a button.
-* Option to call the customer quickly and efficiently.
+* send location every few seconds to service requester also when the app is terminated.
+* arrived button shut down the connection between service requester and the towing.
+* when tow truck already in the middle of rescue drivee will not get a new requests.

 ## Screenshots:
 #### Customer side: